TosbackCgusBridge-Bot/CGUs-versions/Zoopla/Privacy Policy.md

 Sharing your personal information

-We may share your personal information in connection with the purposes above with any other Zoopla Group Company .
+We may share your personal information in connection with the purposes above with any other Zoopla Group Company.

 We may also share your personal information with third parties in the following circumstances: